aspose-pdf/Aspose.PDF-API-References/arabic/net/aspose.pdf.facades/autofiller/_index.md

 autoFiller.Save();

 [Visual Basic]
-'ملاحظة: mail.pdf هو نموذج بتنسيق pdf يحتوي على سبعة حقول نصية.
-NorthWind.mdb هو Microsoft Access db.
+'Note: mail.pdf is a template pdf which has seven text fields.
+NorthWind.mdb is the microsoft access db.
-'الجزء المشترك: احصل على البيانات من قاعدة البيانات NorthWind.mdb وقم بتعبئتها في DataTable. mQueryCommand As OleDbCommand = Nothing mDbDataAdapter As OleDbDataAdapter = Nothing mDbConnection As OleDbConnection = Nothing
+'Common part: Get the data from the database NorthWind.mdb fill it into the DataTable. mQueryCommand As OleDbCommand = Nothing mDbDataAdapter As OleDbDataAdapter = Nothing mDbConnection As OleDbConnection = Nothing